 In 1989 the City of Oakland adopted a Public Art Ordinance (11086 C.M.S.) for a "Percent for Art Ordinance" plan which authorizes the allocation of 1.5% of municipal capital improvement project costs for commissioning of public artwork.
 These monies are set aside in the Public Art Program Fund for administration by Public Art Program staff.

-The Public Art Advisory Committee must review all community generated public art projects funded by the City, as well as those projects proposed for placement on City or Caltrans property.
+The Public Art Advisory Committee reviews all public art projects funded in whole or in part by the City as well as projects proposed for placement on City or Caltrans property.
 The proposal requirements are detailed in the policy documents listed below.

-Effective July 1, 2014, the City will charge an hourly fee for review facilitation and approval of these projects, as stipulated in the City's Master Fee Schedule, on pages N1-N2, Economic and Workforce Development/Public Art Program, Cultural Arts and Marketing, posted here.
+The City charges an hourly fee for review facilitation and approval of these projects, as stipulated in the City's Master Fee Schedule, pages N1-N2, Economic and Workforce Development/Public Art Program, Cultural Arts and Marketing, posted here.